Medication Search: Eprex

 Each syringe of sterile solution contains epoetin alfa 1,000 IU, 2,000 IU, 3,000 IU, 4,000 IU, 5,000 IU, 6,000 IU, 8,000 IU, 10,000 IU, 20,000 IU, 30,000 IU, or 40,000 IU.
 Nonmedicinal ingredients: glycine and polysorbate 80 as stabilizers, sodium chloride, sodium phosphate dibasic dihydrate, sodium phosphate monobasic dihydrate, and water for injection.

 Epoetin alfa is available only as an injection, which is given subcutaneously (under the skin) or intravenously (into a vein).
-People who receive the medication under the skin can usually be taught to self-administer the medication.
+People who receive the medication under the skin can usually be taught to give themselves the medication.
 Be sure you understand exactly how it is to be injected, as instructed by your doctor or nurse.
 People who need to receive the medication into a vein will need to have the medication administered by a doctor or nurse.

 For children with chronic renal failure, the starting dose for anemia is 50 units (IU) per kilogram body weight, given 3 times a week.

 For adults with chronic renal failure, the starting dose for anemia is 50 to 100 units per kilogram of body weight, injected three times a week.